-As a national sustainability forerunner, the media loves Ei!
+As a national regenerative forerunner, the media loves Ei!
 On-line and blog articles are the most popular media format.

 Waste Dive Article22-Apr-2016

 The Waste Dive article Boston region considers a 'paradigm shift' to zero waste features Ei Founder Holly Elmore's quote on the imperative role Culture plays in success for the community and corporate zero waste programs.

 Ei is featured in a National Geographic Channel virtual discussion re: Has Reliance on Fossil Fuels Irreversibly Damaged the Planet based on their Breakthrough: Energy on the Edge documentary.
 The ZWA Blog article, Alternative Energy: creating solutions or potential disasters?, gives a reality check perspective.
 The IMPACT Blog article, Alternative Energy: embracing the creative spirit, gives a counterpoint perspective.

 Waste Dive Article18-Nov-2015

 Waste Dive published an article on an interview with Ei Founder Holly Elmore re: Zero waste: An attainable goal?
 Holly pointed out the most important factor to zero waste success is a matter of culture.
 In addition, Holly emphasized zero waste is a team endeavor including complete employee, supply chain and community involvement.
 The article covers zero waste success from the "big picture" perspective.

 Atlanta Business Chronicle, Meeting Planner’s Guide Special Section07-Sep-2012